Innovanito/Innovanito/README.md

-### Hi there 👋
+## Hi there 👋

 - 🔭 I’m currently studying in Koreatech University
 - 🌱 I’m currently learning React and React Native
 - 👯 I’m looking to collaborate on React Native Project
-- 💬 Ask me about anything through khg05311 in KakaoTalk or khg_0531 in Instagra
+- 💬 Ask me about anything through khg05311 in KakaoTalk or khg_0531 in Instagram!

 - ❤️‍🔥 I love to do ballet🩰 and Producing Tropical House music 🎧🎹